TimPaterson/Fusion360-Batch-Post/README.md

 **New to Git?** A great Git GUI is [SmartGit](https://www.syntevo.com/smartgit/), which hobbyists can use for free.
 You just select `Clone...` from its `Repository` menu, and paste in the address of this web page.
 That will bring in a copy of this add-in that's ready to use.
+To update, click `Pull` and then `Pull` again.

 ### Issues
 If the command fails, run it again.
 There seem to be occasional timing